chen-ziwen/tlm/README_EN.md

   set-langs [options]               Set source and target languages
     -s, --source <source>           Set source language
-    -t, --target <target>           Set target language p <query...>                      Translate the text using the 'tl p <query...>' directive help [command]                    display help for command
+    -t, --target <target>           Set target language p <query...>                      Translate the text using the 'mptl p <query...>' directive help [command]                    display help for command
 ```

 ## Example
 ```
-$ tl set-trl baidu -a 123456 -s abcdefghijklmnopqrstuvwxyz
+$ mptl set-trl baidu -a 123456 -s abcdefghijklmnopqrstuvwxyz

   Set the application ID and key of Baidu Translation Platform

-$ tl ls
+$ mptl ls

   View the list of translation platforms and the currently selected platform

+$ mptl ls langs

+ View the currently available source and target language codes

-$ tl use youdao
+$ mptl use youdao

  Use Youdao translation platform for translation

-$ tl ls langs

- View the currently available source and target language codes

-$ tl set-langs -s en -t zh
+$ mptl set-langs -s en -t zh

  Set the translation source language to English and the target language to Chinese

-$ tl p hello world
+$ mptl p hello world

- tl p Keep up with the text that needs to be translated
+ mptl p Keep up with the text that needs to be translated
 ```
 ## Supported Platforms